PolyPasswordHasher/PolyPasswordHasher-C/README.md

   // when creating a user with no shares, we get a *shielded* account.
   // Shielded accounts have their hash encrypted and are unable to
-  // unlock a context
+  // bootstrap a context
   pph_create_account(context,"Eve", strlen("Eve"),
                                    "i'm.all.ears", strlen("i'm.all.ears"), 0);

-  // to check a login we must have an unlocked context, we send the credentials and
+  // to check a login we must have an bootstrapped context, we send the credentials and
   // receive an error in return
   if(pph_check_login(context, "Alice", strlen("Alice"), "I.love.bob",
          strlen("I.love.bob")) == PPH_ERROR_OK){